Jeffrey T. Jensen

 Globally, surgical sterilization is the most common and effective method of birth control.
 Because access to this important method is limited by its high cost, the scarcity of providers, and certain surgical risks, particularly in lesser-developed nations, there is a need for a non-surgical method of sterilization.
 A number of chemical agents have been evaluated for that role, but only quinacrine has been tested in humans.
 The World Health Organization has placed a moratorium on funding further clinical quinacrine studies, pending more animal studies of its long-term safety.
 Jensen has investigated Polidocanol, a synthetic, long-chain, fatty alcohol used as a sclerosing agent, for its potential in non-surgical permanent contraception using the nonhuman primate model.
 The Oregon Permanent Contraception Research Center (OPERM), funded by the Bill and Melinda Gates Foundation, was established at ONPRC to continue the development of polidocanol foam and evaluate other new leads for low cost nonsurgical permanent contraception.

 Jeffrey T. Jensen is a Senior Scientist in the Division of Reproductive & Developmental Sciences, Leon Speroff Professor and Vice Chair for Research, Department of Obstetrics & Gynecology in the School of Medicine, OHSU, and Director of the Women's Health Research Unit of the Center for Women's Health at OHSU.
 He completed medical school at Emory University (1984), an internship at Santa Clara Valley Medical Center (1985), and residency training in Obstetrics and Gynecology at OHSU (1988) before entering active duty military service in the United States Navy.
 He became a member of the OHSU faculty in 1992.
 Jensen received a Master of Public Health degree from the University of Washington in 1997, and he joined the ONPRC staff in 1999 as a Women's Reproductive Health Research Fellow.

-Jensen J, Mansour D, Lukkari-Lax E, Inki P, Burock K, and Fraser, IS (2013).
+Jensen J, Mansour D, Lukkari-Lax E, Inki P, Burock K, Fraser IS.
 Bleeding patterns with the levonorgestrel-releasing intrauterine system when used for heavy menstrual bleeding in women without structural pelvic pathology: a pooled analysis of randomized controlled studies.
-Contraception 87:107-112.
-PMID: 23040140.
+Contraception 87:107-12, 2013.